StudentsOnly/Notes/01-Fundamentals/01-Fundamentals-Day11.md

 - The default value of any object, such as `String` or `Integer`
 - We cannot assign null to primitive types; int, double, boolean

+## Running processes

-- While program is running, `ps a`
+- While program is running, `$ ps a` to view all processes
-    - PID - program  id
+    - Each program/process has a PID - process id
     - `$ kill 123` - ends the process "123" (normally)
     - `$ pkill chrome` - ends all "chrome" processes (normally)